nairsatish/SoftwareTutorials/README.md

   4. Add Check for if in environment or if in google colab.

 B1:
-1. Add graph at the end going over the Ileak, INa, and IK plots

 2. Add + on the outside of the cell, and - on the inside of the cell.
 3. Add bilayer(possibly)